ksob/winci/README.md

 Why This Project
 =======

 I needed to be able to exactly replicate every part of the continuous deployment pipeline installation process under Windows.
 To do so I needed to have at least perfectly working dependencies system.
 Bundler with Gemfile.lock system was the best to choose at the time of writing.
 Another aspect was solid provisioning process.
-At the time of writing such projects like Puppet or Capistrano were hard to port onto Windows platform so eventually I decided write my own using Git and available wrapper gems.
+At the time of writing such projects like Puppet or Capistrano were hard to port onto Windows platform so eventually I decided write my own using MSysGit and available wrapper gems.
 For details go to: https://github.com/ksob/winci-updater

 Install
 =======